ckonig/codechallenge/README.md

 ### Laravel / Laradock

 I chose to use Laravel framework, because it's a good real-world way to learn working with this framework.
-Initially, I used version 5.8, but I had to downgrade to 5.6 in order to use the mailjet/mailjet-laravel package.
 Using Laradock as a solution for combining Docker and Laravel seemed like a great time-saver to get started.

 ### HelloWorld approach